w3ctag/design-reviews/.github/ISSUE_TEMPLATE/010-specification-review.md

   - Explainer¹ (minimally containing user needs and example code): [url]
   - Specification URL: [spec url]
   - Tests: [wpt folder(s), if available]
+  - User research: [url to public summary/results of research]
   - Security and Privacy self-review²: [url]
   - GitHub repo (if you prefer feedback filed there): [url]
   - Primary contacts (and their relationship to the specification):